-Albion Hills Community Farm is governed by a Board of Directors and was incorporated as charitable non-profit organization in 2010.
+Albion Hills Community Farm is governed by a Board of Directors and was incorporated as non-profit organization in 2010.

 Carol Good has lived in Caledon since 1993 and has had a allotment garden plot at the Albion Hills Community Farm since 2011.
 Carol is a professional facilitator, President of the Gestalt Institute of Toronto and an active member of the Bolton & District Horticultural Society.

 Brenda Heenan lives with her family in Bolton.
 She is an active volunteer at the AHCF with an extensive and intensive vegetable garden.
 She is a founding member of the Bolton & District Horticultural Society and serves on the Board.
 Brenda is also serving as the Treasurer for the Albion & Bolton Agricultural Society.
 Through her career, she has developed her skills with computers, communication and organization.

 Karen Hutchinson is the Executive Director of the Caledon Countryside Alliance (CCA) and founder of several local food initiatives, including the Eat Local Caledon program.
 Karen has a deep understanding of how to effect change at the local level, by building and fostering relationships among volunteers and community groups.
 Karen shares her skills by volunteering on several Boards and Committees including: Sustain Ontario, Local Food Plus, Halton Peel Woodlands and Wildlife Stewardship Council and Peel Agricultural Action Working Group.
 Karen holds a degree in Urban Planning from the University of Waterloo.